xarray-contrib/xskillscore/docs/source/api.rst

 Resampling
 ----------

-Resampling functions to create a new ``iteration`` dimension based on one dimension with or without replacement.
+Functions for resampling from a dataset with or without replacement that create a new ``iteration`` dimension.

-.. currentmodule:: xskillscore.resampling
+.. currentmodule:: xskillscore.core.resampling

 .. autosummary::
     :toctree: api/